-Author contributions.
-JM, WS and TR conceived the study; JM conducted the experiment; and AMdB performed the sample preparation and luminescence measurements.
+Author contribution.
+JM, WS and TR conceived the study, JM conducted the experiment and AMdB 395 performed the sample preparation and luminescence measurements.
 All authors wrote the manuscript.

 Competing interests.
-The contact author has declared that none of the authors has any competing interests.
+The authors declare that they have no conflict of interest.